mmoreram/BaseBundle/README.md

 }
 ```

-I've personally defended some magic behind some parts of a Framework, but you
+I've personally defended the magic behind some parts of the Framework, but you
-should always know what is that magic.
-Let me explain a little bit your bundle
+should always know what is that magic and discover how affect in your project.
-behavior with this implementation.
+Let me explain a little bit your bundle behavior with this implementation.

 ### Bundle dependencies